-- "Download the vSphere ESX Agent Manager SDK," on page 15. - Verify that you have set up and started the EAM Sample Solution in an application server. - Verify that you have opened eam_work_folder\src\com\vmware\eam\sample\solution\Manager.java in an editor.
+- Download the vSphere ESX Agent Manager SDK. - Verify that you have set up and started the EAM Sample Solution in an application server. - Verify that you have opened eam_work_folder\src\com\vmware\eam\sample\solution\Manager.java in an editor.

-Create an instance of the ExtensionResourceInfo data object.
+1 Create an instance of the ExtensionResourceInfo data object.